Learn how to reverse a direct deposit.

 - The reversal transaction takes 5 business days to process as it is processed via ACH which is not instantaneous and the bank has up to 5 banking days to reject the reversal debit.

 - We will ask you to wait 3 banking days after the check date before processing reversals.
-We want to ensure that the direct deposit is not rejected by the receiving/employee or supplier's bank.
+We want to ensure that the direct deposit is not rejected by the receiving/employee or vendor's bank.
 If it's rejected by the receiving bank, there is no need for a reversal.

 - Employees can dispute the reversal for up to 60 days.
 If the employee disputes the reversal and Intuit has already credited you those funds, we reserve the right to debit your company account for the disputed transactions.